matthizou/eslint-plugin-tests/docs/descriptions-in-tests.md

 - Only descriptions of `it` functions are considered

-- 🛠️ This rule has auto-fix for 100% of the issues it reports 🎉
+- 🛠️ This rule has auto-fix for many of the issues it reports 🎉
   Run eslint with the `--fix` or `--fix-dry-run` option

 - 📗 This rule works with a small inner English dictionnary of the most common verbs starting descripitions.
 It would be easy extend it/make it customizable with a new option.
-That would additionally give i18n support.
 Let me know if you need it ! 💬